-- Bake until golden, about 35-40 minutes, until a fork when inserted comes out clean.
+- Bake until golden, about 35 to 40 minutes, until a fork when inserted comes out clean.

-- Cool cake for 10 minutes in the pan, remove from pan and transfer to a rack or a platter to cool down.
+- Cool the cake for 10 minutes in the pan, remove from the pan and transfer to a rack or a platter to cool down completely.

 - In a medium saucepan, combine together sugar, corn-starch and salt.

 - Add milk slowly and dissolve the cornstarch completely.

 - Place the saucepan over medium heat, stirring constantly until the mixture starts to boil.

 - Reduce heat to low, stirring constantly and cook for a few minutes.